 Budget Hotel in Swakopmund

-Sandcastle Apartments Swakopmund is close to the tourist attractions and offers complimentary Wi-Fi, a BBQ/picnic area and a laundry service.
-The apartments were recently refurnished and feature a kitchenette, an in-room dining area and a refrigerator.
-Hot drinks can be made with the complimentary tea and coffee supplies and savored in the comfort of the apartment’s living area, which great if you are on a budget and want to save on meal.
+Marietjie’s Guesthouse is close to the tourist attractions and offers complimentary Wi-Fi, and free parking.
+The rooms at the guest house offer a seating area and it provides fridge, microwave and kettle.
+So, hot drinks can be made with the complimentary tea and coffee supplies and savored in the comfort of the seating area, which great if you are on a budget and want to save on meal.

 Final Tip: Remember to Buy Travel Insurance Before Your Trip.
 As you saw above Swakopmund is famous for the adventurous activities and if anything goes wrong you will regret not buying it!